loucaspapa/loucaspapa.github.io/about.md

 I live and work in Brussels, Belgium, for [Central][2]; a close-knit, experienced, and multi-disciplinary team passionate about design.

-While we all in the team like to make our hands dirty with everything, whether it's code, design or copy, I'm responsible for the UX of our projects.
-What that means is that I usually take the lead of our design sprints, carry out user research and usability tests, draw the user flows and create prototypes.
-If you want to know more about my background, I'd suggest you have a look at my [linkedin][3] profile or simply [drop me a line][4].

-When I'm not designing, you'll probably find me doing one of the following: riding my bike, climbing, running, doing yoga, learning to make bread, cooking, or reading.
+Jack of all trades, running the gamut of UX design responsibilities.
+Floating between high-level and in-the-weeds work and working with different disciplines, I like to serve as the glue that helps build sturdier projects.

+Designer, biker, climber, runner, yogi, bread-making apprentice, cook and avid reader are all costumes I sometimes wear during the day.

+Feel free to [get in touch][4] if you pass by Brussels and want to have a coffee, or simply want to shoot a question.

 <!--  References -->
 [1]: http://central.team/ "Central"